mcthedwards/SevenStations/README.md

 - Scrape most recent data from NIWA
 - Implement hierarchical version for linear slope coefficient
 - Explore P-spline or B-spline noise model instead?
 Perhaps simplify to original Bernstein-Dirichlet prior with Whittle likelihood.
 - Figure out how to impute missing data.
 Originally used an ad hoc fill-in for the one missing Wellington data point.
+Implemented in beyondWhittle package.